simomarsili/elss/README.md

 2) the sampling of artificially generated data from the fitted model (using `elss-sample`).

 ### elss-learn
-The fitting consists in the first-order iterative minimization of a cost function including two terms, a term proportional to the parameters' likelihood and a regularization term.
+The fitting consists in a first-order iterative minimization of a cost function including two terms, a term proportional to the parameters' likelihood and a regularization term.
 Example:
 ```bash
 $ mpiexec -n 4 elss-learn --fasta 1.fa --niter 2000 -n 10000
 ```
-- `mpiexec -n 4`: compute the gradient using 4 independent Markov chains
+- `mpiexec -n 4`: compute the gradient of the cost function simulating 4 independent Markov chains
 - `--fasta 1.fa`: read data from file `1.fa` in FASTA format
-- `--niter 2000`: set the number of iterations to 2000
+- `--niter 2000`: set the number of iterations for iterative minimization to 2000
-- `-n 10000`: set the length of each MC chain to 1000 MC sweeps
+- `-n 10000`: set the length of each MC chain (per gradient evaluation) to 1000 MC sweeps

 The run will produce a binary checkpoint file `chk`, that contains all the fitted parameters.